KELs7/node-testing-env/README.md

 Change default values in `config.py` as you need

+### Contract deployment
+To submit a single contract, put the contract file in the `contracts` folder and make sure the name of your contract file is passed to the deploy function `ie deploy(contract_file_name)`.
+To submit a number of contracts, create a folder within the `contracts` folder and pass the folder name to the deploy contracts function `ie deploy_contracts(folder)`

 ## TODO
 - [x] Deploy multiple contracts at once
 - [] Wrap node endpoints for easy use